AhmadShannak/2D-Rotation-map-in-unity/README.md

     - RotationManager() -> This function(IEnumerator) is called to excute the rotation after you have set the above functions for the level.

+  *Note all those interfaces proves a summary and parameter description on pointing at them, so you dont have to worry remembering all this.

   Finally in your level script you should have something like this: